 Flexibility is a Norwegian company.

-We process your data in countries inside of the European Union.
+We process your data in countries inside of the European Union and in UK.

 By using our service you accept that we can share your data with the partners that provide you with the APP or charging solution, so we in a best possible way can offer you a good charging experience.

 We will try to limit the sharing of data and just in a limited way will we share data with your/our partners: